david63/deleteuserpms/README.md

-# Merge Users extension for phpBB
+# Delete User PMs extension for phpBB

 Adds an ACP option to allow the deleting of a user's PM data.